explainers-by-googlers/cross-origin-storage/README.md

 #### API response reference

 The following tables summarize the response a user agent must return for every combination of inputs.
-All non-success read-path outcomes return `NotFoundError` — the caller cannot distinguish between a genuine cache miss and a gated or access-controlled resource.
+Outside of the "Created, not yet written" case below, every non-success read-path outcome returns `NotFoundError` — the caller cannot distinguish between a genuine cache miss and a gated or access-controlled resource.

 ##### Read path